bytebutcher/snippet/README.md

 the command builder
 generating commands from data
 EOF
-$ bob -c "echo '<arg1> - <arg2>'" -s arg1=bob -s arg2:./input.txt
+$ revamp -c "echo '<arg1> - <arg2>'" -s arg1=revamp -s arg2:./input.txt
 ```

 As you can see you do not need to specify each and every value using the ```-s | --set``` operator but can load them from a file instead.

 Data can also be imported from a csv-file using the ```-i | --import``` argument.
-Note, that values must be separated by a tab character (which can be changed in ```.bob/bob_profile.py```):
+Note, that values must be separated by a tab character (which can be changed in ```.revamp/revamp_profile.py```):
 ```
 $ cat input.csv
 arg1    arg2
-bob     the command builder
+revamp     the command builder
         generating commands from data

-$ bob -c "echo '<arg1> - <arg2>'" -i input.csv
+$ revamp -c "echo '<arg1> - <arg2>'" -i input.csv
-echo 'bob - the command builder' echo 'bob - generating commands from data'
+echo 'revamp - the command builder' echo 'revamp - generating commands from data'
 ```

 You can also import the command format or placeholder data from your environment by using the ```-e | --environment``` argument:
 ```
 $ export COMMAND_FORMAT="echo '<arg1> - <arg2>'"
-$ export arg1=bob
+$ export arg1=revamp
 $ export arg2="\('the command builder' 'generating commands from data'\)"
-$ bob -e
+$ revamp -e
-echo 'bob - the command builder' echo 'bob - generating commands from data'
+echo 'revamp - the command builder' echo 'revamp - generating commands from data'
 ```

-In addition bob ships with a customizable set of preset placeholders which can be directly used in your command (see ```.bob/bob_profile.py``` for more information):
+In addition revamp ships with a customizable set of preset placeholders which can be directly used in your command (see ```.revamp/revamp_profile.py``` for more information):
 ```
-$ bob -c "echo '<date_time>'"
+$ revamp -c "echo '<date_time>'"
 echo '20200322034102'
 ```

-If you want to persist your command format you can add them to bob's template directory
+If you want to persist your command format you can add them to revamp's template directory
 which can be easily accessed using the ```-t | --template``` argument:
 ```
-$ mkdir -p ~/.bob/templates
+$ mkdir -p ~/.revamp/templates
-$ echo -n "echo '<arg1> - <arg2> - <date_time>'" > ~/.bob/templates/example
+$ echo -n "echo '<arg1> - <arg2> - <date_time>'" > ~/.revamp/templates/example
-$ bob -t example -i input.csv
+$ revamp -t example -i input.csv
 ```

 You can list all available templates using the ```-l | --list-templates``` parameter.